packfire-archived/books/starter-guide.md

 ###<a name="guide-configure-3"></a>app.yml Configuration File

-`app.yml` configuration file contains the application configuration settings.
-Database configuration also resides in this file.
+`app.yml` configuration file contains the application, session and database configuration settings.

 ###<a name="guide-configure-4"></a>ioc.yml Configuration File